alineknn/BugWorld_sprints/pair44_sprint1/README.md

   - Develop the "generateWorldDoc(world)" function that creates an HTML document for the game field, featuring elements like bugs, food, barriers, and markers.
   - Injected "generateWorldDoc" into existing structure.
   - Fixed imports and exports of functions and classes (assembler and fileupload)
-  - fixed linking js files to the index html
+  - Fixed linking js files to the index.html
 - **Game Logic:**
   - Improved previous object structures along with function signatures.
-  - Deserialization of world from file
+  - Implemented deserialization of world from file

 - **Tests:**
   - Created tests for the map parsing and validation of them